yellowdog/raydog/docs/index.rst

 RayDog requires Python 3.10 or later.

-The RayDog ``yellowdog-ray`` package includes both the builder and autoscaler.
+The RayDog ``yellowdog-ray`` package includes both the Builder and Autoscaler variants.

 YellowDog Prequisites
 ---------------------